bbenedict/bbenedict/2023-100days-coding.md

+I started this project in late 2023 to learn more about LLMs, prompting and so many other AI topics.
+By the time I got half way through, I felt I could learn better following a different path.
+No regrets for starting this.
+But it's time to make a change.

 ### 100 days of coding

 We're coming to the end of 2023 and my brain is telling me I haven't tried to learn enough this year.
 This usually happens around Nov.
 By Dec, I am working on something in anticipation of the inevitable New Year's resolution.